Home theater PC

-A home theater PC (HTPC) or media center computer is a convergent device that combines some or all the capabilities of a personal computer with a software application that focuses on video, photo, audio playback, and sometimes video recording functionality.
+A home theater PC (HTPC) or media center computer is a convergent device that combines some or all the capabilities of a personal computer with a media center application that focuses on video, photo, audio playback, and sometimes video recording functionality.
 Since the mid-2000s, other types of consumer electronics, including game consoles and dedicated media devices, have crossed over to manage video and music content.
-The term "media center" also refers to specialized application software designed to run on standard personal computers.
+HTPCs are defined by their dedicated use for large screens like televisions or projectors, and their combination with media center applications, though said applications are also usually run on regular computers and digital media players.

-HTPC and other convergent devices integrate components of a home theater into a unit co-located with a home entertainment system.
-An HTPC system typically has a remote control and the software interface normally has a 10-foot (3 m) user interface design so that it can be comfortably viewed at typical television viewing distances.
-An HTPC can be purchased pre-configured with the required hardware and software needed to add video programming or music to the PC.
-Enthusiasts can also piece together a system out of discrete components as part of a software-based HTPC.
+HTPCs and other convergent devices integrate components of a home cinema into a unit co-located with a home entertainment system.
+An HTPC system typically has a media center application with remote control and the software interface normally has a 10-foot (3 m) user interface design so that it can be comfortably viewed at typical television viewing distances.
+An HTPC can be purchased pre-configured with the required hardware and software needed to add video programming or music to the PC, or they can also be pieced together to build a system out of discrete components as part of a software-based HTPC.

-Since 2007, digital media players and smart TV software has been incorporated into consumer electronics through software or hardware changes including video game consoles, Blu-ray players, networked media players, televisions, and set-top boxes.
+Since the mid-2000s, digital media players and smart TV software has been incorporated into consumer electronics through software or hardware changes including video game consoles, Blu-ray players, networked media players, televisions, and set-top boxes.
 The increased availability of specialized devices, coupled with paid and free digital online content, now offers an alternative to multipurpose (and more costly) personal computers.